-Prior to Princeton, I attended the University of Chicago, where I earned a B.A. with highest honors in Jewish Studies and Fundamentals: Issues & Texts.
-My senior thesis on antisemitism and Judaism in Theodor Adorno and Max Horkheimer’s Dialectic of Enlightenment was awarded the Leo Baeck Institute’s Prize in German-Jewish History and Culture.
-While at Chicago, I worked at the interdisciplinary humanities journal Critical Inquiry and taught philosophy in Chicago Public Schools through the Winning Words Initiative.
-I then earned my M.A. in philosophy, magna cum laude, from KU Leuven, in Belgium, where my thesis interrogated the concept “after Auschwitz” in the writings of Adorno.
-I have also studied at Yale, Harvard, and Northwestern, as well as abroad in Berlin, Heidelberg, Vienna, Krakow, Tel Aviv, and Jerusalem.
+Prior to Princeton, Jonathon attended the University of Chicago, where he earned a B.A. with highest honors in Jewish Studies and Fundamentals: Issues & Texts.
+His senior thesis on antisemitism and Judaism in Theodor Adorno and Max Horkheimer’s Dialectic of Enlightenment was awarded the Leo Baeck Institute–New York Essay Prize in German-Jewish Studies.
+While at Chicago, he worked at the interdisciplinary humanities journal Critical Inquiry and taught philosophy in Chicago Public Schools through the Winning Words Initiative.
+He then earned his M.A. in philosophy, magna cum laude, from KU Leuven, in Belgium, where his thesis interrogated the concept “after Auschwitz” in the writings of Adorno.
+Jonathon has attended the School of Criticism and Theory at Cornell University, the Institute for Critical Social Inquiry at the New School, and the Berlin Critical Theory Summer School.
+He has also completed coursework at Yale, Harvard, Northwestern, Columbia, and NYU, as well as abroad in Berlin, Heidelberg, Bielefeld, Marbach, Vienna, Krakow, London, Tel Aviv, and Jerusalem.

 He is happy to answer questions from prospective applicants about the program, Princeton, and intellectual history more broadly.